bmj2728/HostServiceTest/README.md

 1. Edit `.proto` files in `shared/proto/`
 2. Run `buf generate`
-3. Implement new methods in corresponding Go files
+3. Implement new methods in corresponding Go files (and Python if using cross-language plugins)
-4. **Never manually edit files in `shared/protogen/`**
+4. **Never manually edit files in `shared/protogen/` or `shared/protogen_py/`**

-The buf configuration ensures consistent code generation with proper Go module paths.
+The buf configuration ensures consistent code generation with proper Go and Python module paths.
+Generated code goes to:
+- Go: `shared/protogen/` (for Go plugins and host)
+- Python: `shared/protogen_py/` (for Python plugins)

 (And yes, you really should never edit the generated files.
 We know it's tempting.
 Don't.)

 ## Learning Resources